-When we set off from Auckland for our big 5 week road trip around the North Island, we had the intention of completing as many walks as possible, while freedom camping whenever we could.
+When we set off from Auckland for our big 5 week road trip around the North Island, we had the intention of completing as many North Island hikes as possible, while freedom camping whenever we could.
 Many would choose to do both Islands within this time but we wanted to explore every corner of the North.
 It didn’t disappoint.
-The walks on the North Island vary so there definitely is something for everyone.
+The North Island hikes vary so much that no matter your skill or fitness level you’re guaranteed to find something you’ll enjoy.

-While we didn’t get chance to do some of the most famous walks on the North Island – Like the Tongariro Crossing – we still racked up a huge list of favourites.
-So here are what we considered to be the best walks to do on New Zealand’s North Island.
+While we didn’t get chance to do some of the most famous North Island hikes – Like the Tongariro Crossing – we still racked up a huge list of favourites.
+So here are what we considered to be the best hikes on New Zealand’s North Island.

 – 2 hour return – easy with a few steep sections – coastal –

-We didn’t get far from Auckland before reaching our first walk of the trip.
+We didn’t get far from Auckland before reaching our first North Island hike of the trip.
 Just two hours from Auckland is the Coromandel Peninsula, and ‘hidden’ there we found Cathedral Cove; perhaps the North Island’s most famous beach.
 Almost every tourist will have it on their itinerary but not everyone will know about the looonngg walk required to reach it, we certainly didn’t!

 The road leading to the Cathedral Cove area was absolutely STUN-ING, with dramatically changing landscapes around every corner.
 It was easy to see why The Coromandel adopted the phrase ‘good for the soul’, because thanks to the beautiful drive we weren’t even mad about having to park an extra 45 minutes away from the tracks start!